jpgsaraceni/mvp-backend/store_api/README.md

 Then you can just open the link shown in the first INFO line in your browser.

-If you went to `/docs`, you will find all the API documentation, its endpoints, the parameters the endpoints receive, the responses and even try them out (will modify your database).
+If you go to `/docs`, you will find all the API documentation, its endpoints, the parameters the endpoints receive, the responses and even try them out (will modify your database).